igal-abachi-dev/Helix-Save/README.md

 Game Saves: Because games usually load the whole state anyway.
 Configuration Files: Because you always read the whole config.
 Session Blobs: Storing user session data in a web server

+If you try to split it into pages (e.g., 4KB chunks):
+MessagePack Incompatibility: MessagePack is a stream.
+You cannot simply "read page 5" of a MessagePack file to get Player.Inventory.
+You must read pages 1, 2, 3, and 4 to know the context and offsets of page 5.
+Compression Killer: LZ4 works best on large blocks (64KB+).
+If you compress 4KB pages individually, your file size will increase significantly.
+ACID Nightmare: Currently, you use File.Replace (Atomic Swap).
+If you split the file into pages, you can't use atomic swap.
+You would need to implement a Write-Ahead Log (WAL) to ensure that if the power fails while writing Page 5, the database isn't corrupted.
+This is incredibly hard to write correctly.
+HMAC Complexity: How do you sign the file?
+If you sign every page, it's slow.
+If you sign the whole file, you have to read the whole file to check it, defeating the purpose of paging.

+The "Correct" Architecture for Large Data: Sharding
+If you have a game or app with too much data for one Helix file (e.g., an Open World game), do not split the file internally.
+Instead, split your data into multiple Helix files.
+This is how Minecraft and Skyrim work.
+They don't put the whole world in one file.

+Use Helix for: Game States, App Configs, User Session Blobs, Key/Value storage.
+/Saves/Slot1/
+    ├── player.hlx       (Small, encrypted, atomic) -> Player stats, Inventory
+    ├── world_global.hlx (Medium) -> Quest states, Global variables
+    ├── region_0_0.hlx   (Large) -> Terrain/Objects for Map Sector 0,0
+    ├── region_0_1.hlx   (Large) -> Terrain/Objects for Map Sector 0,1
+    └── metadata.hlx     (Tiny) -> Timestamp, Screenshot, Level Name